 - Creators who publish quarterly work – think reviews, Zines and anthologies.

 - Creators who don’t post every month.
 If you don’t post content every month for patrons, it makes sense that you might not want to bill them every month.
 Per creation billing offers that flexibility.

 Q: I forgot to make a paid post last month, can I still charge my patrons for that month?

-A: Unfortunately, no. We're unable to bill patrons once we’ve entered a new billing cycle.
-The billing cycle begins at 7 am GMT on the 1st of each month.
+A: Unfortunately, no. We are unable to bill patrons once we’ve entered a new billing cycle.
+The billing cycle begins at midnight on the 1st of each month Pacific Standard Time.

 To bill patrons for a given month, you’ll need to publish a paid post (click charge patrons when publishing).